 EYE (Early Years Education) Funding

-Your child can claim all their funded hours with us at Forest Footsteps Childcare or share the hours between settings.
-If you are planning on sharing the hours then please inform me.
-For 3 and 4 year olds who are eligible for the additional 15hrs funding may use more than 2 providers, but no more than 2 providers in one day.
+Your child can claim all their funded hours with us at Forest Footsteps Childcare or share the hours between different settings.
+If you are planning on sharing the hours, please contact Erin Cuffley directly regarding this.
+For 3 and 4 year olds (who are eligible for the additional 15 hours funding) may use more than two providers; but no more than two providers in one day.

-When claiming funding you will be invoiced termly with a monthly payment plan for fees.
-Funding hours can also be stretched across the whole year (51wks).
-This is known as a stretched offer.
-A stretched offer is a scheme where the local authority averages the payments over the year, so then each months payment will remain the same.
-The funded hours will be stretched over the 51 weeks of the year that Forest Footsteps Childcare is open, not 38 weeks.
-Please let us know if you prefer this option.
+When claiming funding, you will be invoiced termly - with a monthly payment plan for fees.
+Funding hours can also be stretched across the whole year (51 weeks) which is known as a 'stretched' offer.
+The local authority averages the payments over the year, so that each month's payment will remain the same.

 Additional hours outside of the funding and extra charges are to be paid in advance as set in the termly invoices.
-1 months fees of additional contracted hours and extra charges will be charged as a deposit to secure your place.
+One month's fees of additional contracted hours and extra charges will be charged as a deposit, to secure your place.
 This will be agreed in advance.
-Your deposit will be credited to your final invoice providing appropriate notice is given.
-Where appropriate notice has not been given, your deposit will be lost
+Your deposit will be credited to your final invoice, providing appropriate notice is given.
+Where appropriate notice has not been given, your deposit will be lost.

-If children are absent due to illness or holiday the additional hours contracted outside of funding and extra charges will still be charged for each of the days where your child would usually attend.
-To terminate the contract for the additional hours outside of funding and extra charges, 4 weeks notice must be given in writing.
+If children are absent due to illness or holiday, the additional hours contracted outside of funding and extra charges will still be charged for each of the days where your child would usually attend.
+To terminate the contract for the additional hours outside of funding and extra charges, four weeks' notice must be given in writing.

-We provide a lunch menu but if parents/guardians would prefer to supply their child’s own lunchbox they may.
-We ask that you read and follow our lunchbox policy.
-If agreed by Forest Footsteps Childcare where parents/guardian’s will not contribute towards the extra charges, they will need to provide their child with all food, drinks and nappies for the day.
+Children need to bring a packed lunch and water bottle each day - please read and follow our lunchbox policy.
+If agreed by Forest Footsteps Childcare (where parents/guardians will not contribute towards the extra charges), they will need to provide their child with all food, drinks and nappies for the day.
 This may also effect the activities and experiences that will be offered.

 15 hours free childcare for all 3 and 4 year olds.